3 Days in Berlin

 Hop On Hop Off

-With the exception of one stop where a bus had broken down, the buses came and left like clockwork, and you rarely had to wait very long for the next bus.
+Except for one stop where a bus had broken down, the buses came and left like clockwork, and you rarely had to wait very long for the next bus.

 The famous Brandenburger Tor where the wall finally came down in 1989.